3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E310_Reference_Manual/AntsdrE310_gnurdio.md

 ○**RF Port Select**: Selects the RF port to be used.
 Can be either any of the inputs on the Rx input mux (in single ended or differential) or the Tx monitor input.
 [Read more](https://wiki.analog.com/resources/tools-software/linux-drivers/iio-transceiver/ad9361#rf_port_selection)

-**Attenuation(RX1, RX2)(dB)**: Individually controlls attenuation for TX1 and TX2.
-The range is from 0 to -89.75 dB in 0.25dB steps.[Read more](https://wiki.analog.com/resources/tools-software/linux-drivers/iio-transceiver/ad9361#tx_attenuation_control)
+**Attenuation(RX1, RX2)(dB)**: Individually controls attenuation for TX1 and TX2.
+The range is from 0 to -89.75 dB in 0.25dB steps.
+[Read more](https://wiki.analog.com/resources/tools-software/linux-drivers/iio-transceiver/ad9361#tx_attenuation_control)

 ○**Cyclic**: Set to “true” if the “cyclic” mode is desired.
 In this case, the first buffer of samples will be repeated on the enabled